Need Help Paying a Vet Bill? Here Are Your Pet Financing Options

 Alternatives to pet loans

-A pet loan can help you bridge the cost of care for your pet, but it may not be an option that’s viable for everyone, especially if you have a low credit score or little credit history.
+A pet loan can help you bridge the cost of care for your pet, but it may not be an option if you have a low credit score or little credit history.

 - Nonprofit support: Nonprofit clinics and veterinarians may offer services at a lower cost.
-You can check the Humane Society of the United States database to research organizations in your state.
+You can check the Humane Society of the United States database for organizations in your state.

-- Low-cost clinics: Places like vet schools may provide services at a much lower cost, since they offer students the opportunity to test their skills.
+- Low-cost clinics: Vet schools may provide services at a much lower cost, since they offer students the opportunity to test their skills.

-- Pet insurance: Purchasing pet insurance can help with covering the cost of care, especially with expensive bills like those with surgery.
-Pet insurance for cats and dogs can cost anywhere from $11 to $90 a month, depending on the plan.
+- Pet insurance: Purchasing pet insurance can help with covering the cost of care, especially with expensive bills.
+Pet insurance for cats and dogs can cost anywhere from $10–$53 per month, depending on the plan.

 - Credit card: Check if you prequalify for a credit card with low interest or a 0% intro APR.
 With 0% APR credit card, you won’t have to pay interest on your credit card purchases during the promotional period — though if you don’t pay off your balance before the intro period ends, interest will accrue.